-If a student reports one or more symptoms of a concussion after a bump, blow, or jolt to the head or body, s/he should be kept out of athletic play the day of the injury.
-The student should only return to play with permission from a health care professional experienced in evaluating for concussion.
+If a student reports one or more symptoms of a concussion after a bump, blow, or jolt to the head or body, s/he must be kept out of athletic activity the day of the injury.
+The student shall only return to activity (practice, scrimmage or competition) with written unconditional permission from an MD, DO, Physician's Assistant or Nurse Practitioner.
 During recovery, rest is key.
 Exercising or activities that involve a lot of concentration (such as studying, working on the computer, or playing video games) may cause concussion symptoms to reappear or get worse.
 Students who return to school after a concussion may need to spend fewer hours at school, take rests breaks, be given extra help and time, spend less time reading, writing or on a computer.
-After a concussion, returning to sports and school is a gradual process that should be monitored by a health care professional
+After a concussion, returning to sports and school is a gradual process that should be monitored by a health care professional.